cgoettel/bible/README.md

 The default assumption is that the definition comes from _A Concise Hebrew and Aramaic Lexicon of the Old Testament_ by Holladay.
 If references are given from the unabridged HALOT, use the `\halotu` command.

-When HALOT uses an mdash, it is always preceded and followed by a space, but not a non-breaking space.
-For instance,
+When HALOT uses an mdash, it is always preceded and followed by a space, but never a non-breaking space; for instance,

 > __animals__, חַיּוֺת or collective singular, rarely a single animal Gn&nbsp;37<sub>20</sub>: --- 1.\ __animals__ of all kinds, mostly untamed... land animals... beasts of burden... water animals... --- 2. __wild, predatory animals__

-When quoting HALOT, don't force too much of this style guide on it.
-By that I mean that if it says "i.e." just leave it as is and don't change it to "i.e.,".
+References in HALOT use a `\cdot` instead of the typical `--` for ranges.

 ##Non-breaking spaces
 If a verse reference is a quotation from HALOT, use the `\haref` command and corresponding abbreviation.
 If it's an editorial reference, use the `\vref` command and corresponding abbreviation.